opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/azure_blob_storage.rst

   - If you want to add a source to an existing dataset, click Catalog > Datasets and select the desired dataset.
 Then, click Add a source.

-2. Select Azure Blob Storage under the "Configure a remote service section."
+2. Select Azure Blob storage under the "Configure a remote service section."

-3. Select an existing Azure Blob Storage connection or create a new one.
+3. Select an existing Azure Blob storage connection or create a new one.

 4. If you want to create a new connection, fill the following informations: